Bushaira/MyCV/README.md

 In this project Curriculam Vitae is implemented in two ways:
 1) cvCreation.html
 More detailed description:
-In this following features of HTML and CSS are used.
+In this, following features of HTML and CSS are used.
 - Greeting layout
 - Text alignment
 - Font selection